-This was the keynote at Security Fest 2017.Speakers: Steve Lord
+Keynote at Security Fest 2017.Speaker: Steve Lord

 44CON co-founder I’ve seen things you people couldn’t imagine.
 IoT devices on fire off the shoulder of a Li-On.
 I watched C shells glimmer in the dark near 10 UARTs, late.
 All these moments will be lost, in time… like tears in rain.